hg-graebe/GeoFuchs/README.md

 # Short description and history

-The ''GeoFuchs'' is a small Java based Dynamical Geometry Software (DGS) that compares in its functionality with other DGS as, e.g., DynaGeo, Cinderella, Zirkel_und_Lineal, GeoGebra, GeoneXt, Euklid etc.
+The *GeoFuchs* is a small Java based Dynamical Geometry Software (DGS).
+It is a proof of concept and prototypical implementation of functionality that is offered by other DGS as, e.g., DynaGeo, Cinderella, Zirkel und Lineal, GeoGebra, GeoneXt, Euklid etc., in much more complexity.

 The project grew out from Malte Witte's GeoViewer and a [project](http://pcai042.informatik.uni-leipzig.de/swp/SWP-03/geo08/) within